Sliders offer an excellent way to show off your visual content, such as photos and videos, to capture visitors’ attention.

 You could also use a slider to showcase featured content so that you can direct traffic to your most important pages.

-With that being said, we will be covering how to create a video and image WordPress slider on your website.
+With that in mind, let’s dive into how to create a video and image WordPress slider for your website.

 Step 1: Install a WordPress Slider Plugin

-The easiest way to create a video and image slider is with Soliloquy.
-It is the best WordPress slider plugin, with over 900,000 installs.
+The easiest way to create a video and image slider is with Soliloquy, one of the best WordPress slider plugins.
 You can easily create simple sliders using images from the media library along with videos hosted on third-party platforms like YouTube.

 When added to your website, the slider will look great on all devices, including laptops, desktops, tablets, and smartphones.